-RB Leipzig’s top-four clash with Borussia Dortmund on Saturday may take place in eastern Germany, but it could well be decided by a pair of young USA internationals, New Yorkers Tyler Adams and Gio Reyna.
+Borussia Dortmund's clash with RB Leipzig on Matchday 32 may take place in western Germany, but it could well be decided by a pair of young USA internationals, New Yorkers Tyler Adams and Gio Reyna.

 The duo are becoming increasingly pivotal performers for their sides and, depending on any tactical tinkering by Leipzig coach Julian Nagelsmann, could very literally be standing in each other's way on the Red Bull Arena pitch.

-“I’m excited to play against him and hopefully beat Dortmund,” Adams told bundesliga.com recently of the upcoming encounter.
-“We both grew up in New York so we’ve known each other from when we were a little bit younger.”
+"I'm excited to play against him and hopefully beat Dortmund," Adams told bundesliga.com before their meeting earlier this season, which ended in a 3-1 win for Dortmund.
+"We both grew up in New York so we've known each other from when we were a little bit younger.”

-Adams has featured in 11 of his side’s Bundesliga assignments this season, starting eight.
-Although his preferred role is in defensive midfield, he has also been fielded at centre-back, on the right wing and, as was the case in the 1-0 win over Stuttgart last week, at right-back.
+Adams has featured in 27 of his side's Bundesliga assignments this season, starting 21.
+Although his preferred role is in defensive midfield, he has also been fielded at centre-back, on the right wing and, as was the case in the 1-0 win over Stuttgart earlier this season, at right-back.

-A repeat of that this weekend would bring him in direct contact with Reyna, who has made the left-sided attacking midfield position his own at Dortmund in what has been a breakthrough campaign so far, including three Bundesliga goals and four assists.
+A repeat of that this weekend would bring him in direct contact with Reyna, who has made the left-sided attacking midfield position his own at Dortmund in what has been a breakthrough campaign so far, including four Bundesliga goals and five assists.

 "It's unbelievable, his age says it all," Adams said of his compatriot, three years his junior.
 "For him to be breaking into such a strong team, such a strong attacking team, it's kudos to him.
 He's doing an unbelievable job right now and has a great head on his shoulders."